NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ![EZ-Library Add-On Screenshot with Toggle, Notice and Tabs](https://github.com/NewPath-Consulting/ez-wildapricot-webdesigner/blob/master/readme-images/ez-library.png?raw=true)

-NOTE: You can have one ez-library tag inside one content gadget.
-If you'd like to add multiple document libraries on one page (or one or more for each language) make sure you place each ez-library macro text into a separate content gadget on the WildApricot website page.
+NOTE: You can have one ez-library tag inside one custom html gadget.
+If you'd like to add multiple document libraries on one page (or one or more for each language) make sure you place each ez-library macro text into a separate custom html gadget on the WildApricot website page.

 ### **USAGE:**
 This add-on comes with two macros that must be used together.
 The first macro is `[ez-library][/ez-library]` used to configure the library.
 This macro has three mandatory parameters: